Brudevælte Lurs: Description

 The length of the Lurs ranges between 1.5 and 2.2 metres.
-They have different tunes from one another and were made around 800-700 BC.
-Danish archaeologist Christian Jürgensen Thomsen was the first to refer to the bronze instruments with the Old Norse word luðr, before that they were referred to as "horns".
+Tuned differently from one another, they were made around 800-700 BC.
+The Danish archaeologist Christian Jürgensen Thomsen was the first to refer to the bronze instruments with the Old Norse word luðr; before that they were referred to as "horns".

 Most lurs are found as hoards.
 That they had great cultural significance is indicated by hoards with a cultic context and by the frequent depiction of Lur-players on Scandinavian Bronze Age rock art.
 In these depictions the lur-players are usually depicted as pairs and, as a rule, lurs are found in pairs.
 These pairs are always tuned to the same tone.
 The tone sequence is based on just intonation; a good player can produce a wide tonal range.
-The sound of the lurs is powerful and piercing, similar to the trombone.
+The sound of the lurs is powerful and piercing, similar to the Wagner Tuba.

 The lurs consist of an S-shaped pipe made of several pieces that have been welded together, a sound-board at the upper end and a mouthpiece at the lower end.
 The lurs were cast from bronze with a level of craftsmanship so high that it is still not entirely clear to modern scholars how they achieved such perfection with the quality of casting technology available to them.